jverzani/PlotlyLightLite.jl/docs/src/basic-graphics.md

 |`eye`				| new ``3``d plots | set with tuple, see [controls](https://plotly.com/python/3d-camera-controls/) |

 As seen in the example there are *many* ways to specify a color.
 These can be by name (as a string); by name (as a symbol), using HEX colors, using `rgb` (the use above passes a JavaScript command through a string).
 There are likely more.

-### Other methods

-As seen in this overblown example, there are other methods to plot different things.
-These include:

-* `scatter!` is used to plot points

-* `annotate!` is used to add annotations at a given point.
-There are keyword arguments to adjust the text size, color, font-family, etc.  There is also `quiver` which adds arrows and these arrows may have labels.
-The `quiver` command allows for text rotation.

-* `quiver!` is used to add arrows to a plot.
-These can optionally have their tails labeled, so this method can be repurposed to add annotations.

-* `rect!` is used to make a rectangle. `Plots.jl` uses `Shape`.
-See also `circle!`.

-* `hline!` `vline!` to draw horizontal or vertical lines across the extent of the plotting region

 Some exported names are used to adjust a plot after construction: